BigDataIA-Summer2022Team2/Assignment2/README.md

 >
 > Meihu Qin NUID: 002190486

+# Todo: Change this README file for Assignemnt 2
 ## 1. Intro

 - Assignment 1 is a very easy way to understand what a real-life python project looks like